Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     - meta - used to view a plot's metadata.
         - set [key] [value] - Sets a metadata.
         - [add|remove] [key] - Adds or removes a metadata.
+    - claimedat - Shows when the plot was claimed.
   - resident
     -   {oldname} rename {newname} - Admin command to manually rename a resident to a new name.
 Not need if TownyNameUpdater.jar is present.
     -   {residentname} friend [add|remove|clear|list] - Allows admins to manipulate a resident's friends list.